-Applying for Financial Aid is a three step process:
+Applying for Federal and Brown University institutional financial aid is a 2 step process:

 Noncustodial Parent's PROFILE